White 1970s Desk Lamp

 Designer: To be appraised.

-Manufacturer: Produced in East Germany for Massive from Mortsel, Wommelgem and Kontich, Belgium.
+Manufacturer: Produced in East Germany for Massive, Belgium and Aluminor, France.

 Other versions: This white 1970s desk lamp exists at least in red.
 In all probability it was also made in other colours.
 The red version of this lamp can be found here on Vintageinfo.

 The plug is of this desk lamp is made by Krania.
 Krania is a former East German plug and socket company from Kranichfeld.
 The Krania company still exists.